 The Heritage Commission is responsible for review and approval of applications to construct, alter, repair, move, or demolish any structure within the Historic District.
 Check the Historic District Map (PDF) to determine if your project requires a certificate of approval, and the Historic District Regulations (PDF) to understand the standards guiding the review and approval process.
 Download the application (PDF).

 Heritage Sign Program

 The Heritage Commission developed the Heritage Sign Program to encourage appreciation of and enhance the historic character of our built environment.
 The program is open to all city property owners who wish to commemorate the origins, events, or significance of a building on their property.
 Property owners wishing to purchase a sign must research and document their building’s history and request a Heritage Sign designated by the Heritage Commission.
-Download the application and guidelines (PDF).
+The application can now be filled out online or downloaded: Application & Guidelines (PDF).